 - yucca powder – I order this through Azure Standard (to decrease ammonia issues, with high protein meals)

 - Moringa powder – I was using Amino Assist spray, with very good effect, but budgeting constraints, again, forced me to look for alternatives, and again, very happy result to that challenge! (for MTRR mutation) I get this through Azure Standard in 5lb bags when it goes on sale.

 - royal jelly (for MTRR mutation)

-I am not including this in my current list, but I am about to try this in the next few weeks, as I can’t tolerate the enzyme pills even in the 1/8 of a capsule per DAY.
-I am going to make an enzyme smoothie once every other day for awhile and see how that fares.
-This will include (for one person) 1 cup coconut water kefir (homemade), 1/2 cup pineapple, 1/2 cup non-GMO papaya, 1 banana, 2-3 soaked dates for sweetness, a splash of lemon or lime juice, cinnamon, ginger, peppermint (which I won’t do once nursing), and any other fruits I feel like adding.
+- Enzymes – I can’t tolerate the enzyme pills Yasko recommends, even at 1/8 of a capsule per day.
+I make an enzyme smoothie once every other day.
+(Makes 1 serving: 1 cup coconut water kefir, 1/2 cup pineapple, 1/2 cup non-GMO papaya, 1 banana, 2-3 soaked dates for sweetness, a splash of lemon or lime juice, cinnamon, ginger, peppermint, and any other fruits I feel like adding.)

 Some other good options for enzyme-rich fruits that are affordable are kiwi, grapes, figs, and avocados.

 You could also incorporate more cucumbers in the summer, throw in some flax meal to your smoothies and baked goods, eat a bit of royal jelly, bee pollen or raw honey from a local source (the bee foods are in order from most to least expensive), make yourself some pau d’arco tea (this is useful for many ailments, as well)….

 *On the folic acid in the Seasonal Support (and by extension, the All-In-One), Yasko has this to say (source):